Ollie (skateboarding): Execution of the flatground ollie

 The rider begins the ollie by crouching and jumping directly upward.
 As the rider begins to leap, instead of lifting the feet from the board, they "pop" the tail by striking it against the ground while the rider jumps into the air, which raises the board nose-first.
 Maintaining contact with the board, the rider lifts the front leg and bends the front ankle so that the outer or top side of the shoe slides towards the nose of the board.
-The friction between the shoe and the board's grip tape helps to guide and pull the board upward, while the rear foot only maintains slight contact with board to help guide it.
+The friction between the shoe and the board's grip tape helps to guide and pull the board upward, while the rear foot only maintains slight contact with the board to navigate it.
 When nearing the peak of the jump, the rider lifts the rear leg and pushes the front foot forward, which levels the board and keeps it in contact with the back foot.

-The skater can gain greater clearance from the ground by jumping higher, popping faster, sliding the front foot farther forwards (starting the jump with the front foot farther back), and pulling the legs higher into the chest to raise the feet higher.
-Skaters attempting record-setting ollies even contort the legs so that board and feet are not directly below them, allowing the board to rise at or just below the level of the pelvis.
+The skater can gain greater clearance from the ground by jumping higher, popping faster, sliding the front foot more forwards (starting the jump with the front foot further back), and pulling the legs higher into the chest to raise the feet upwards.
+Skaters attempting record-setting ollies even contort the legs so that their board and feet are not directly below them, allowing the board to rise at or just below the level of the pelvis.

 Very low ollies can be achieved using the same technique, but without the tail making contact with the ground.
-Even basic flip tricks can be achieved without the "pop" of the tail.
+Even basic flip tricks can be achieved without the "pop" of the tail, such as a shove-it or big spin.

 The principal components of an ollie are force and friction.
 The more energetically one pushes on the rear end of the skateboard, and the more friction generated by the foot sliding along the board, the higher the athlete will travel.
-Increasing the friction of the board's surface through the use of higher-grit deck tape would thus greatly increase performance, as would the development of the skill to more quickly and energetically slide one's foot along the board.
+Increasing the friction of the board's surface through the use of higher-grit deck tape would thus greatly improve performance, as would the development of the skill to more quickly and energetically slide one's foot along the board.

 Records

+The highest unofficial ollie was 46.1 inches (117.0 cm) performed by Jack Asani at Hyde park, Sydney, Australia on the 4th of June 2023 in a small event held by Integrity Skateboard company.

 The highest official flat ground ollies are generally performed in ollie contests.